Special Places

 La Prele Guard Station

-La Prele Guard StationThis is part of a district compound built by the Civilian Conservation Corps in 1936 to house the LaPrele District Ranger.
-The entire compound is on the National Register of Historic Places.
-The house is the only building available for rent at this time.
-The house offers two bedrooms, a full bath, large kitchen and living/dining room with a stone fireplace.
-Although there is no electricity to the cabin, there is a propane water heater, refrigerator and stove.
-Generally the fireplace upstairs is adequate for heating the cabin during the summer.
-There is sleeping room for 10 people, and for overflow, there is room for some trailers and tents, with Campbell Creek Campground just 100 yards down the county road.
+La Prele Guard StationThis is part of a district compound built by the Civilian Conservation Corps in 1936 to house the LaPrele District Ranger and is on the National Register of Historic Places.
+The Guard Station is the only building available for rent at this time.
+It offers 2 bedrooms that sleep up to 6 people, a full bath, large kitchen and living/dining room with a stone fireplace.
+There is limited electricity to the cabin, as well as a propane water heater, refrigerator and stove, and the fireplace is adequate for heating the cabin.

-All kitchen/bathroom/and cleaning supplies are provided; just bring food, drinking water and bedding/towels.
-We ask that you pack your trash out and clean the cabin after yourselves.
+All cleaning supplies are provided, but you need to bring bedding and towels, and it's customary to bring additional drinking water.
+We ask that you pack your trash out and clean the cabin upon departure.